 The University of Hertfordshire offers a great choice of student accommodation, on campus or nearby in the local area, to suit every student budget.

-GCSE Maths and English Language at grade 4 or above (Grade C in English Language and Grade D in Maths under the old grading structure)
+GCSE Maths grade 4 (D) and English Language at grade 4 (C) or above

-IB - 104 points from a minimum of 2 HL subjects at H4 or above (with the remaining points to come from a combination of HL, SL and Core).
+IB - 72 points from a minimum of 2 HL subjects at H4 or above (with the remaining points to come from a combination of HL or SL).